wultra/sike-java/docs/Readme.md

 We advise the readers who are new to SIDH or SIKE to check the official resources, which provide many educational materials.

+- The ["Supersingular isogeny key exchange for beginners"](https://eprint.iacr.org/2019/1321.pdf) article explains the main concepts nicely.
 - Official SIKE documentation: https://sike.org
 - SIKE specification from round 2 NIST submission: https://sike.org/files/SIDH-spec.pdf
-- The main concepts are explained in ["Supersingular isogeny key exchange for beginners"](https://eprint.iacr.org/2019/1321.pdf).

 ## Features